Cancer Survivor Is Running Through Life

-“At every step I felt like my opinion mattered and I was empowered to be part of my own treatment plan,’’ Juehring said.
+“At every step I felt like my opinion mattered and I was empowered to be part of my own treatment plan,’’ said Juehring.
 “I felt informed all along the way about what my options were.’’

 Juehring’s cancer journey may have started with a single step; a diagnosis, but has continued with a run through life.
-She is a distance runner and even during cancer treatments was in the field for the Quad-City Times Bix 7 and ran a marathon in the fall.
+She is a distance runner herself and even during cancer treatments she was in the field for the Quad-City Times Bix 7 and ran a marathon that fall.
 To date, she has run 23 marathons and completed an Ironman triathlon.

 Learn More About the Genesis Cancer Care Institute

 To learn more, call 563-421-1900 or contact us online.